-Is there anything I did right in the situation or things I can be grateful for?
+- Is there anything I did right in the situation or things I can be grateful for?

-As a result of this regretful experience, have I changed the way I behave and respond to similar situations?
+- As a result of this regretful experience, have I changed how I behave and respond to similar situations?

-As you process these questions either mentally, via journaling, or verbally with the help of a therapist or other positive people in your life, look for any helpful lessons that you can learn.
+As you process these questions either mentally, by writing in a journal, or verbally with the help of a therapist or other positive people in your life, look for any helpful lessons you can learn.
 Also remind yourself of how you’re making progress on your changed mindset and future decisions based on these situations.
 In hindsight, you may also see more nuance in the situation than you did in the moment it happened, such as how it produced both positive and negative outcomes.
-As a result, you may be able to release some of the more painful emotions associated with the regretful situation because you’ll have a more well-rounded view of it, how you may have benefited, and what you can do differently next time.
+As a result, you may be able to release some of the more pain associated with the regretful situation because you’ll have a more well-rounded view of it, how you may have benefited, and what you can do differently next time.
 Once you’ve reflected on the situation and let your feelings run their course, allow yourself to move on.

 Make Amends If Possible

-In some situations, there’s still time to correct a situation you regret.
-For example, if you regret not going after a particular degree in college, you may be able to enroll now.
+There’s still time to correct a problem you regret in some situations.
+For example, if you regret not pursuing a particular college degree, you can enroll now.
 Or, if you regret the time you spent worrying about what others thought of you, you can engage in therapy or other practices to build your self-esteem and confidence now.
 You may also be able to make amends if you regret an action that hurt someone else.

-Offering a sincere apology may help you release some of the regret you feel, for instance.
-Even though it doesn’t change the situation, this type of concrete action may still help you get closure on what happened and assist you in letting go.
+For instance, offering a sincere apology may help you release some of your regrets.
+Even though it doesn’t change the situation, this concrete action may help you get closure on what happened and assist you in letting go.

-Everyone makes mistakes.
-While reflecting on them and aiming to do better in the future can be constructive, holding on to the regret and shame of something you wish you’d done differently can be debilitating.
+Mistakes happen, and everyone makes them.
+While reflecting on them and aiming to improve in the future can be constructive, holding on to the regret and shame of something you wish you’d done differently can be debilitating.
 Forgiving yourself for past mistakes can help you move on.
 One method you might consider trying is the REACH model of self-forgiveness, which stands for:

 - Recall or face the hurt